Contact Manager – written in AngularJS, Express and MongoDB – Episode 3

 }

-Any URL that matches the /contacts/:id pattern (where :id is effectively our _id coming from MongoDB) will be handled by the ViewController and load the contact.html.
+Any URL matching the /contacts/:id pattern (where :id is our _id from MongoDB) gets handled by the ViewController, which loads contact.html.

-A sample call to view a contact could look similar to this:
+A sample call to view a contact looks like this:

-We store the returned jsonp object against the contact scope so later on we can call that in our html file.
-Here's (a rather plain) file that uses the aforementioned contact scope:
+We store the returned JSONP object against the contact scope so we can reference it in our HTML.
+Here’s a (rather plain) file using that scope:

-We have already setup the save method when we discussed the backend of this application, that function is responsible for receiving all the information and storing it in the backend mongo database.
-However, we need to handle the data addition from the frontend as well.
-As you can see above, we have another controller, namely AddController.
-This is the controller that will collect all the data from our form and submit that to the right backend route that will, in turn, write our data into the database.
+We already set up the save method when we built the backend.
+That function receives data and stores it in MongoDB.
+But we also need to handle data addition from the frontend.
+As you can see above, there’s another controller: AddController.
+It collects data from our form and submits it to the right backend route, which then writes into the database.

 function AddController($scope, $http, $location) {